Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 elements.
 Instead of hardcoding component trees, you define them dynamically as your application runs.
-But in order to do mount a component as the child of another one, Panoramique needs to be made aware of both of them, this is done using objects called *harnesses* that describe the props, event listeners and children a component should be mounted with.
+But in order to do mount a component as the child of another one, Panoramique needs to be made aware of both of them, this is done using objects called **harnesses** that describe the props, event listeners and children a component should be mounted with.

 To register a harness in panoramique you will need to describe it by creating a `ComponentDefinition`, which holds the same information but is easier to manipulate and read.
-The main difference between harnesses and definitions is that harnesses are reactive and will update the component they correspond to if modified while definitions are static.
+The main difference between harnesses and definitions is that definitions are static while harnesses are reactive and will update the corresponding component when modified.

 There is two ways of writing definitions, the object way that looks a lot like [Vue's Option API](https://vuejs.org/guide/introduction.html#options-api) and the functional way that looks more like the [Composition API](https://vuejs.org/guide/introduction.html#composition-api)

-A `ComponentDefinition` can be pretty simple if you don't need to pass anything to the component you want to mount as all you would need to provide is an id and the Vue component itself, the id is used to define parent-child relationships like you would use the component name in another's template.

 ::: details Component used in the examples